ddvniele/ddvniele/README.md

-# 📂 hi, i'm Dan ツ
+# 📂 hi, I'm Dan ツ
-20 years old developer. studied programming in high school, now a marketing student in Italy. iOS, macOS, web developement, and much more. sometimes for fun, sometimes for real-world use. either way, they exist. don’t know what i’m here to do but i’m doing it.
+I'm a 20 years old developer who studied programming in high school, and is currently a marketing student in Cagliari, Italy. iOS, macOS, web developement, and much more. sometimes for fun, sometimes for real-world use. here's a look at my inventory ↓

-## 🖋️ active projects that prove my poor mental health
+## 🔭 Projects I've worked on
 | icon | project                             | type | what it does | link |
 |------|-------------------------------------|------|--------------|------|
 | <a href="https://github.com/ddvniele/Sssymbols-macOS"><img width="50" alt="Sssymbols!
 Icon" src="https://github.com/user-attachments/assets/971411ba-912b-4b4c-8677-588e889dca84"></a> | Sssymbols! | macOS & iOS app | quickly find SF Symbols for your projects in your macOS menu bar or in a dedicated iOS app | [macOS](https://github.com/ddvniele/Sssymbols-macOS) or [iOS](https://github.com/ddvniele/Sssymbols-iOS) |